DGSNA: Dynamic Generative Scene-based Noise Addition method: Introduction

-\textbf{Traditional noise addition} for speech, which includes generating random noise, simulating with filters, and modifying spectral properties, is effective for data augmentation but cannot incorporate specific environmental noises, limiting its utility in targeted acoustic environments. \textbf{Scene-based noise addition} methods, which are categorized into physically constructing scenes and recording the resulting sounds or using Room Impulse Response~(RIR) filters to simulate acoustic environments, have made significant progress~\cite{ref1,ref4}.
-RIR filter simulations are increasingly favored due to the time and resource demands of physical scene construction~\cite{ref5,ref6}.
-However, these non-generative scene-based noise addition methods rely on noise recordings from real environments or simulations based on existing scene-based information.
-While effective in specific, known, or predictable environments, their generalizability and applicability to diverse or unforeseen scenarios remain limited.
-The vast diversity of real-world scenes surpasses practical enumeration and precise definition, posing significant challenges for non-generative methods in capturing the full spectrum of acoustic scenarios.
-Furthermore, replicating acoustic environments is time- and labor-intensive, challenging researchers to collect sufficient scene-based speech data for effective model training.
+Traditional noise addition for speech, which includes generating random noise, simulating with filters, and modifying spectral properties, is effective for speech data augmentation but cannot incorporate specific environmental noises, limiting its utility in targeted acoustic environments.
+To address this, scene-based noise addition has emerged, generally following two approaches: physically constructing acoustic environments for direct recording or applying Room Impulse Response (RIR) filters to simulate spatial characteristics~\citep{ref1}.
+Because physical modeling is often time- and resource-prohibitive, RIR simulation has become the prevailing standard~\citep{ref5,ref6}.

-To address the aforementioned challenges, we propose prompt-based Dynamic \textbf{Generative Scene-based Noise Addition}~(DGSNA), integrating Dynamic Generation of Scene-based Information~(DGSI) with Scene-based Noise Addition for Speech~(SNAS).
-DGSNA begins by incorporating a textual description of the target scene into a few-shot prompt~\cite{ref7} within the BET framework.
-Subsequently, a generative chat model~\cite{ref8} processes this description to dynamically generate scene-based information.
-The identified noise types from the scene-based information are then passed to the Text-To-Audio~(TTA) system~\cite{ref9}, which generates corresponding scene-based noise.
-Finally, this noise is further amalgamated with speech and scene-based information, and processed through RIR filters to produce the final scene-based speech output.

-A series of experiments were conducted to validate the effects of scene-based information and noise generation, as well as to demonstrate DGSNA's generalizability across various generative dialogue models.
-DGSNA was integrated into the data preprocessing pipeline, with models trained on clean datasets and evaluated on noisy datasets to assess its effectiveness for ASR and KWS tasks.
-Results indicated that a 20\% Add Noise Rate~(ANR) yielded optimal model robustness.
-Furthermore, DGSNA was compared with other noise addition methods, revealing that DGSNA can be effectively integrated with other methods for enhanced performance.
-Finally, an analysis of correctly and incorrectly classified samples was performed to detail the process of generating scenario-based speech with DGSNA.